python/cpython/Doc/library/socket.rst

    :func:`socket` function. *canonname* is a string representing the canonical name of the *host*.
 It can be a numeric IPv4/v6 address when :const:`AI_CANONNAME` is specified for a numeric *host*. *sockaddr* is a tuple describing a socket address, as described above.
-See the source for the :mod:`httplib` and other library modules for a typical usage of the function.
+See the source for :mod:`socket` and other library modules for a typical usage of the function.

    .. versionadded:: 2.2